 History, tourist information, and nearby accommodation

-There are old photographs, paintings, nets, and other historic paraphernalia associated with the history of fishing along the Sussex coast.
+There are old photographs, paintings, nets, and other historical paraphernalia associated with the history of fishing along the Sussex coast.
 There's even an old dial clock formerly in the Market Hall on George Street.

-Among the most interesting exhibits is a 14 foot scale model of the 1522 ship Henri Grace A Dieu.
+Among the most interesting exhibits is a 14-foot scale model of the 1522 ship Henri Grace A Dieu.
 Beside the museum are several large net stores.
 These large sheds, painted black, are unique to Hastings.
 They were used to hang fishing nets after use to allow the nets to dry.
 You can see a German V1 'Doodlebug' bomb discovered in the sea off Hastings in 1998, as well as artefacts rescued from shipwrecks along the coast.

 Our family, with children aged 6 and 12, enjoyed the Fisherman's Museum greatly.
 The children were fascinated with the scale model boats, and loved the opportunity to climb all over the old lugger.
 Thumbs up.

 The museum is set in the historic Old Town area of Hastings and is well signposted.
 It is directly beside the Shipwreck Museum.

 Most photos are available for licensing, please contact Britain Express image library.

 Address: Rock-a-Nore Road, Hastings, East Sussex, England, TN34 3DW

 Location: On the seafront.
 Lots of paid parking is available at the very end of Rock-a-Nore Road, a short stroll away.
 Admission by donation.